 - e.
-Naval Special Warfare merit reorder slides guide the following discussion: Those officers who are serving or served as Executive Officer and demonstrated sustained superior performance across all assignments through XO should receive first priority for merit reorder.
-Additional consideration should be given to those officers who demonstrate superior performance on a Flag or Joint staff and have completed both Inresidence Graduate Education and JPME Phase 1. - f.
+Naval Special Warfare merit reorder slides guide the following discussion: Those officers who have completed their Department Head tour (reflected by AQD QD9) and were recognized as top performers in that position should receive first priority for merit reorder.
+Additional consideration should be given to those officers who are currently serving in post-Department Head operational leadership positions, such as Troop Commanders or Operations Officers, and have demonstrated sustained superior performance across all assignments. - f.
 EOD merit reorder slides guide the following discussion: EOD is a small and competitive community.
 Due consideration should be given to those officers who are consistently recognized as Early Promote (EP) performers in competitive summary groups both during sea and shore assignments.
-Priority should be given to officers awarded "EOD EXEC OFF" AQD (KG6) and at/above RSCA during their XO tour and Early Promote during their lieutenant commander staff tours.
-Additional consideration should be given to officers who have been recognized as a top performer in a Post-XO assignment including Echelon 1-4 staffs and joint billets.
-Finally, additional consideration should be given to officers who have successfully completed JPME Phase I and in-resident Graduate Education Programs.
+Priority should be given to officers with sustained superior performance through their initial tours.
+An officer with a soft break out as #1 or #2 as a Lieutenant Junior Grade Platoon Commander and Lieutenants with an Early Promote FITREP during their second operational tour as a Company or Platoon Commander have demonstrated sustained leadership and performance.
+Third tour top performance includes a competitive breakout FITREP, wherever assigned.
+Additional consideration should be given to officers who were recipients of the annually selected Kauffman Award.
+Finally, additional consideration should be given to officers who have successfully completed in-residence graduate education or JPME Phase I.